-Upon successful completion of this core curriculum, students will be advanced to PhD Candidate status.
+Upon successful completion of the core curriculum and qualifying exam, students will be advanced to PhD Candidate status.
 Students will then write their dissertation proposal.

 PhD Researcher status

-Upon successful completion of PH 700, which culminates with the written proposal, students will advance to the PhD Researcher status and then enroll in:
+Upon successful completion of PH 700, which culminates with the approval of a written proposal, students will advance to the PhD Researcher status and then enroll in:

 Awarding of PhD degree